SohailaMMostafa/APi_plants/README.md

 Below are some sample results of the YOLOv8 model's performance on the PlantVillage dataset, with disease names displayed in Arabic:
 ![Picture1](https://github.com/user-attachments/assets/2dd2fcdf-0330-407a-8918-522dedc6e4ff)
 ![Picture2](https://github.com/user-attachments/assets/083c863a-16ed-43c2-a80b-3c6b363a125a)

-## Contributing
-Contributions are welcome!
-Please fork this repository, make your changes, and submit a pull request.